trynmaps/open-data-day/README.md

 Can you come up with better algorithms and visualizations than us?

-## Challenge 1: Calculating bus stops
+## Challenge 1: Interpolation

+The big problem with our raw data is that it's pretty coarse: we can only get each bus's location every 15 seconds.
+To enable smoother tracking, mapping, and predicting, we want to interpolate where buses were between those 15-second intervals -- say, every 5 seconds.

+To help you simulate this, we'll give you a version of our raw data file that only gathers data at 30-second intervals and challenge you to make an algorithm that interpolates the bus's location every 15 seconds.
+Then you can compare your results to our *actual* data file, which tracks buses' real locations every 15 seconds.
+If your algorithm predicts the 15-second locations well, we'll use it on our actual data file to compute where the bus was every 5 seconds.

+## Challenge 2: Bus Stop Computation

-Our raw data -- the location of each bus at each point in time -- isn't terribly useful by itself.
-Our first task was to turn this raw data into a dataset of when each bus reached each stop (e.g. when did bus #123 on route 14 reach 9th & Market?)
+Even when cleaned, our raw data -- the location of each bus at each point in time -- isn't terribly useful by itself.
+Our next task was to turn this raw data into a dataset of when each bus reached each stop (e.g. when did bus #123 on route 14 reach 9th & Market?)

 We've developed a processing algorithm to calculate the bus stops, but we challenge you to do better.
 You'll have access to the 230 MB of raw data and our algorithm.
 Can you find a better way to compute stops?

-> Note:
+> Note: our algorithm takes a while to run, and yours probably will too.
+> Be warned that this challenge will take a while just because of how
+> much data there is.

+## Challenge 3: Metrics & Visualization

+Our final challenge is to turn our processed data into useful visualizations for San Franciscans.